-Services provided by a monitored in-home caregiving (MIHC) services provider that:
+Services provided by a monitored in-home caregiving services provider that:

-- 1. Has a home and community-based services provider license with MIHC; - 2.
-Is approved by OCDD to provide MIHC services; and - 3.
-Has enrolled in Medicaid to provide MIHC services.
+- Has a Home and Community-Based Services provider license with the Monitored In-Home; - Is approved by OCDD to provide monitored in-home caregiving services; and - Has enrolled in Medicaid to provide monitored in-home caregiving services.

-MIHC providers must comply with LDH rules and regulations and be listed as a provider of choice on the OCDD FOC form as a MIHC services provider before being approved to provide services.
+Monitored in-home caregiving providers must comply with LDH rules and regulations and be listed as a provider of choice on the OCDD FOC form as a MIHC services provider before being approved to provide services.
 Monitored in-home caregiving providers:

-- 1. Must be agency providers who employ professional nursing staff and other professionals to train and support caregivers to perform the direct care activities performed in the home; - 2.
-Must assess and approve the home in which services will be provided; - 3.
-Shall enter into contractual agreements with caregivers whom they have approved and trained; and - 4.
-Must pay per-diem stipends to caregivers.
+- Must be agency providers who employ professional nursing staff and other professionals to train and support caregivers to perform the direct care activities performed in the home; - Must assess and approve the home in which services will be provided; - Shall enter into contractual agreements with caregivers whom they have approved and trained; and - Must pay per-diem stipends to caregivers.